What You Need to Know Before Going Vegetarian

-There are many reasons why people give up meat, including the potential health or environmental benefits, religious or ethical reasons and taste preferences.
-However, if you’re hoping for instant weight loss or a magical reversal of high cholesterol, merely forgoing meat will likely not accomplish your goals.
-While a vegetarian diet can help you cut calories, cholesterol and more, those changes happen because of the nutritious foods you’re including in place of animal proteins (among other healthy lifestyle choices like exercise).
+There are many reasons why people give up meat, including the potential health or environmental benefits, religious or ethical reasons, and taste preferences.
+However, if you’re hoping for instant weight loss or a magical reversal of high cholesterol, merely forgoing meat is not likely to accomplish your goals.
+While a vegetarian diet can help you cut calories, cholesterol, and more, those changes happen because of the nutritious foods you’re including in place of animal proteins (among other healthy lifestyle choices like exercise).

 What Type of Vegetarian Do I Want to Be?